Andriano-Analytics/espocrm-extension-template/README.md

 2. Create the `extensions` directory in the root directory of your repository.
 3. Put needed extensions (e.g. `my-extension-1.0.0.zip`) in this directory.

-Extensions will be installed automatically after running the command `node build --all` or `node build --install`.
+Extensions will be installed automatically after running the command `node buildc --all` or `node buildc --install`.

 ## Development workflow

-1. Do development in `src` dir.
+1. Develop the extension in `src/`
-2. Run `node build --copy`.
+2. Run:
+    * `node buildc --copy` to:
+      * Copy the extension to `site/`
+      * Set file and folder ownership
+    * `node buildc --copy-to-end` to run:
+      * Copy the extension to `site/`
+      * Run the BeforeInstall scripts (production then development)
+      * Run composer install (including development packages)
+      * Rebuild the EspoCRM instance
+      * Run the AfterInstall scripts (production then development)
+      * Set file and folder ownership
-3. Test changes in EspoCRM instance at `site` dir.
+3. Test the changes in the application:
+    * GUI - Visit the site in a browser (`site/` is the application's root folder)
+    * API - Query the instance using HTTP requests

 ## Using entity manager to create entities